aroeh/dotnet-webapi-controllers/README.md

 docker run -d -p 5112:80 -e "ASPNETCORE_ENVIRONMENT=Development" -e "MONGODB_CONN=mongodb://mongoUser:mongoPassword@mongoLocal:27017" -e "ASPNETCORE_URLS=http://+:80" --name my_api_container my_api_image
 ```

 > This repo is not demonstrating security for the mongo db admin user or connection strings.
-But best practice would not be to hard code those values and instead pull them from a secure location.
+The best practice would be to store the credentials in a secure vault and retrieve them from the vault.

 5. Create a docker network
 ```